omar-polo/blog/resources/posts/emms.md

 ## Hydra

-I usually listen to music while doing various things, and I don't the context switch from/to what I'm working on and the playlist buffer.
+I usually listen to music while doing various things, and I don't like the context switch from/to what I'm working on and the playlist buffer.

 An hydra seems the best approach: you get "bindings that stick around" with just the little UI you need to manage your player.
 It's